The page has been translated by Gen AI.

 3 Password: <secretKey>

-To log in with an authentication key, you must create an authentication key on the IAM > Authentication Key Management page and set the authentication method to Authentication Key Authentication in the Security Settings.
+• To log in with an authentication key, create an authentication key on the IAM > Authentication Key Management page, and set the authentication method to Authentication Key Authentication in Security Settings.

-To push a chart to the registry, please refer to the following command.
+To push a chart to the registry, refer to the following command.

 1 helm push [hello-world-0.1.0].tgz oci://[registryname]-[registryid].scr.private.[region].[offering].samsungsdscloud.com/[mychart]

-To push charts to a registry, you need the LoginContainerRegistry permission for the registry you want to use and the PushRepositoryImages permission for the repository.
-For more information about policy and permission settings, see Management > IAM > Policy.
+• To push a chart to a registry, you need the LoginContainerRegistry permission for the registry you will use and the PushRepositoryImages permission for the repository.

-To pull charts from the registry, please refer to the following command.
+To pull a chart from the registry, refer to the following command.

 1 helm pull oci://[registryname]-[registryid].scr.private.[region].[offering].samsungsdscloud.com/[mychart/hello-world] -version [0.1.0]

-As shown in the example, writing and executing the command downloads the chart saved with the tag 0.1.0 in the hello-world image in the mychart repository.
+By writing and executing the command as shown in the example, you download the chart stored with tag 0.1.0 in the hello-world image of the mychart repository.